emdelponte/research-compendium-website/README.md

 - `index.Rmd`: Describe the research, objectives, authorship, etc.
 - `data.Rmd`: Contains the raw or raw-derived data.
-- `code.Rmd`: Produces the main analysis report with a template that follows the Wickham and Grolemund's [model for a data science project](http://r4ds.had.co.nz/introduction.html):  import -> tidy -> Transform-visualize-model -> communicate
+- `code.Rmd`: Produces the main analysis report with a template that follows the Wickham and Grolemund's [model for a data science project](http://r4ds.had.co.nz/introduction.html):  import -> tidy -> transform-visualize-model -> communicate
-- `manuscript.Rmd`: An example manuscript template to display in the website.
-It may work as a pre-print version of the paper.
+- `manuscript.Rmd`: An example html manuscript template.
+It is intended to work as a pre-print version of the paper.

 There are three basic folders:

-- `data/` - contains all the raw and further processed data.
+- `data/` - raw and further processed data.
-- `docs/` - contains the renderized html files of the research compendia with all text and figures
+- `docs/` - html files of the research compendia with all text and figures.
-- `supp/` - contains supplementary files that are not data or R codes.
+- `supp/` - supplementary files that are not data or R codes.

 # Licenses